- Category

 The deliberate strike by a Russian Kh-101 missile on Ukraine’s largest children’s hospital is a war crime.
 Russia is trying to hide the truth through fake news.
 And this isn’t the first time.

-After the strike on the Ohmatdyt Children’s Hospital in Kyiv, the Russian Ministry of Defense quickly released a statement: “Moscow targeted military objectives in Kyiv, all of which were hit.
+After the shelling of a children’s hospital in Kyiv, the Russian Ministry of Defense quickly released a statement: “Moscow targeted military objectives in Kyiv, all of which were hit.
 At the same time, a Ukrainian air defense missile struck the children’s hospital.”
 This theory was swiftly picked up by social media bots attempting to obscure the real situation.
-However, existing evidence confirms that on July 8, the hospital was hit by a targeted strike from an upgraded Kh-101 missile.
+However, existing evidence confirms that on July 8, Russian missile on a hospital was a targeted strike from an upgraded Kh-101 missile.

 Explosion power and destruction scale